 Key topics in this workshop include the following:

 This four-day summer course will create a smooth transition for all students entering Catholic High School.

-Students will learn the social, academic, and religious traditions of ASHS.
-Students will be exposed to daily scheduling, Sacramental life, the layout of the school, service requirements, as well as opportunities to meet new friends and classmates before the school year begins.
+Students will learn the social, religious, and service-oriented traditions of Spalding.
+Students will be exposed to Sacramental life, spiritual traditions, service requirements, as well as opportunities to meet new friends and classmates before the school year begins.

 The course is taught by Cameron Stehle, alumnus of Spalding (’10) and Religious Studies teacher, with the assistance of two current Spalding students.

 This beginner level camp is designed for kids with little to no programming experience and will use Scratch, Tynker, and Python.
 Campers will start with the basics and explore the essential building blocks behind object-oriented programing through creating fun, interactive stories, and simple games.
 Campers will create animated stories and games, learning programming concepts in 3 different languages (Scratch, Tynker, and Python) while developing a foundation of computational thinking - an essential skill in today's tech-driven world.
 We break up the day with supervised outside play, sports, and activities.
 Kids think creatively and learn how to program their own stories, games, and animations, as well as how to share their creations on the web.
 Take home a copy of your own games at the end of the class.